 We have numerous major capital projects under way to bring significant new resources to global markets.
 Our technological capabilities play a pivotal role in making these projects successful and in producing more oil from mature fields.

-In Africa, the company is exploring for oil in Liberia, Sierra Leone and Morocco and producing and exploring for oil in Angola, Chad, Democratic Republic of the Congo, Nigeria and Republic of the Congo.
+In Africa, the company is exploring for oil in Liberia, Sierra Leone and Morocco and producing and exploring for oil in Angola, Democratic Republic of the Congo, Nigeria and Republic of the Congo.
 Chevron is involved in several projects in different stages of development, including:

 Angola – A major development program is under way to increase production from the Block 0 concession, offshore Cabinda.
 This includes Mafumeira Sul, the second stage of the Mafumeira Field development.